bootDNS/documentation/admin/intergrations/traefik.md

 | HTTPREQ_USERNAME | bootdns |
 | HTTPREQ_PASSWORD | A generated bootdns token from gui |
 | HTTPREQ_PROPAGATION_TIMEOUT | 20 |

+The Token generated must have the "zones-edit" capability